RBTDevelopmentGroup/rivertools/README.md

 positional arguments:
   river                 Path to the river shape file.
-Donuts will be ignored. thalweg               Path to the thalweg shapefile islands               Path to the islands shapefile. centerline            Path to the desired output centerline shapefile
+Donuts will be ignored. thalweg               Path to the thalweg shapefile islands               Path to the islands shapefile (Optional). centerline            Path to the desired output centerline shapefile

 optional arguments: